joshcarp/servermock/README.md

 > {"Request": "3"}
 ```

-or whatever the equivilent grpc request would be
+or whatever the equivalent grpc request would be
 Note: Requests are set FIFO for every TraceID, and a request is cleared from memory once a request is completed